jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

 it has a worst case asymptotic runtime of `O(n^2)`, but in practice (on average), it operates in `O(nlogn)` time.
-It’s worst case runtime comes from the fact that it is possible to construct an input such that the smallest (or largest) collection element is used as a pivot on each recurrence of the algorithm.
+It's worst case runtime comes from the fact that it is possible to construct an input such that the smallest (or largest) collection element is used as a pivot on each recurrence of the algorithm.
 In such a case, quicksort effectively devolves into a selection sort.